- Amor DeCosmos

 Her son has had something to say about that.
 Overlooked in most accounts is the seven-year old boy she left behind.
 He was adopted by his grandparents, became known as Robin Thomson, and went to school in England.
 He later joined the British Army and had a military career.
 He seldom came back to Victoria.
 When contacted by a reporter in 1994 for a comment about his mother’s ghost, Thomson was completely surprised.
 He knew next to nothing of the tragic events, and asked for more information on them.
 When contacted next, though, he was philosophical about it.
 He said, “If it’s history, then it’s there, and it’s not going to go away”.

-You can read more about this in our Local History Room.
+You can read more about this in our Heritage Room.
 The fullest account is in the previously mentioned pamphlet by Lillard and Skelton.
 Other books listed in the bibliography have versions of this story.
 In addition we have a “Ghosts” clipping file with articles about other encounters with Doris and other local ghosts.

 For further reading: